A theoretical framework of chorus wave excitation: Theory

-Equation (\ref{eq:barf0vla1}), meanwhile, is a nonlinear integro-differential equation and can be used to close the chorus wave equations discussed in Sec. \ref{sec:waveequations}.
-In fact, it describes the response of the $k=0$ hot electron distribution function by continuous emission and reabsorption of whistler waves, shown in Fig. \ref{fig:feyndyson} (b), which are amplified due to wave particle resonant interactions.
-Again, we note that this emission and reabsorption occur with any generic whistler wave packet as denoted by the summation over the whole fluctuation spectrum, which is evolving in time self-consistently with the $k=0$ particle distribution function.
-In this respect, as noted already, Eq. (\ref{eq:barf0vla1}) can be viewed as the renormalized hot electron distribution function evolving on the nonlinear time scale, which justifies dubbing it as Dyson-like equation \citep{Chen2016, Zonca2015, Zonca2015b}.
-Solving Eq. (\ref{eq:barf0vla1}) together with the wave equations, Eqs. (\ref{eq:actionevolve}) and (\ref{eq:phaseevolve}), preserves the crucial underlying physics of chorus nonlinear evolution and is beyond the scope of the present work.
+Connections of the present approach with the field theoretical description based on the Dyson-Schwinger equations are extensively analyzed in Refs. \citep{Chen2016,Zonca2015} as far as magnetized fusion plasma applications are concerned.
+Interested readers may find the same analyses specialized to chorus wave excitation in \ref{app:dyson}.
+Here, we emphasize that the general theoretical framework \citep{Vanhove1954,Prigogine1962,Balescu1963,Altshul1966,Dupree1966, Aamodt1967,Weinstock1969,Mima1973,Zonca2015, Zonca2015b, Chen2016, Zonca2017} is of crucial importance for demonstrating that Eqs. (\ref{eq:dbarfkvla1}) and (\ref{eq:barf0vla1}) do indeed account for the phase space structures that determine the dominant nonlinear dynamics and phase space transport by chorus emission.
+In fact, the dynamic description given by Eq. (\ref{eq:barf0vla1}) accounts for phase space nonlinear behaviors without fast temporal or spatial dependences, which correspond to the self-interaction of the fluctuation with the wavenumber of interest with itself.
+The resultant distortion of the hot electron distribution function, determined self-consistently in the presence of the finite amplitude fluctuation spectrum, constitutes the ``renormalized'' hot electron response of interest for the present application.
+Solving Eq. (\ref{eq:barf0vla1}) together with the wave equations, Eqs. (\ref{eq:actionevolve}) and (\ref{eq:phaseevolve}), preserves the crucial underlying physics of chorus nonlinear evolution but is beyond the scope of the present work.
 Here, we focus on chorus frequency chirping rather than on the details of phase space nonlinear dynamics and transport.
 Thus, in the next section we introduce a reduced (velocity space averaged) description of the Dyson-like equation that will allow us to derive nonlinear evolution equations for $\bar W(z, t, \omega)$ and $\bar \Gamma(z, t, \omega)$ and, thereby, analytically address the dynamics of chorus chirping.